dhellmann/pymotw/PyMOTW/threading/index.rst

 Daemon vs. Non-Daemon Threads
 =============================

-Up until this point, I have been assuming that the main program does not exit until all threads have completed their work.
-Sometimes you will want to spawn a thread as a *daemon* that runs without blocking the main program from exiting.
+Up to this point, the example programs have implicitly waited to exit until all threads have completed their work.
+Sometimes programs spawn a thread as a *daemon* that runs without blocking the main program from exiting.
 Using daemon threads is useful for services where there may not be an easy way to interrupt the thread or where letting the thread die in the middle of its work does not lose or corrupt data (for example, a thread that generates "heart beats" for a service monitoring tool).
 To mark a thread as a daemon, call its :func:`setDaemon()` method with a boolean argument.
 The default is for threads to not be daemons, so passing True turns the daemon mode on.